 To read about my approach to teaching at The School, go here.

-To view courses available to students of The School, go here (goes to EXPERIENCE: Courses).
+To view courses available to students of The School, go here.

-To read about more in-depth apprenticeships available to practicing astrologers, go here (goes to EXPERIENCE: Apprenticeships).
+To read about more in-depth apprenticeships available to practicing astrologers, go here.

-To learn more about workshops available to non-astrologers, go here (goes to EXPERIENCE: Workshops).
+To learn more about workshops available to non-astrologers, go here.